craigh411/suggestion-box/README.md

 - Highly configurable & flexible
 - Suggestions can be provided directly, by your own server side script or from a JSON file.
-- Native filtering support
+- Inbuilt filtering support
 - Selection highlighting
-- Keyboard controls
+- Keyboard controls.
-- Intuative & seamless mouse/keyboard control swap overs.
 - Supports copy & paste
 - Easy custom styling using css stylesheets
+- Licenced under MIT

 ## Setup